Ky Fan lemma: Statement

 Let T be a boundary-antipodally-symmetric triangulation of $B_n$ and L a boundary-odd labeling of T.

 If L has no complementary edge, then L has an odd number of n-dimensional alternating simplices.

 Corollary: Tucker's lemma

 By definition, an n-dimensional alternating simplex must have labels with n + 1 different sizes.

 This means that, if the labeling L uses only n different sizes (i.e. $L: V(T) \to \{+1,-1,+2,-2,\ldots,+n,-n\}$), it cannot have an n-dimensional alternating simplex.

 Hence, by KFL, L must have a complementary edge.

 Proof

 KFL can be proved constructively based on a path-based algorithm.
-The algorithm it starts at a certain point or edge of the triangulation, then goes from simplex to simplex according to prescribed rules, until it is not possible to proceed any more.
+The algorithm starts at a certain point or edge of the triangulation, then goes from simplex to simplex according to prescribed rules, until it is not possible to proceed any more.
 It can be proved that the path must end in an alternating simplex.

 The proof is by induction on n.